Frequently Asked Questions

 My business or organization has many people.
 Do we all register?

-No. A single business or organization may only be registered once.
-However, this type of account allows you to create additional Business BCeID user accounts for people who may access online service on the business or organization's behalf.
+However, this type of account has a Business Profile Manager(s) or Business Account Manager(s) who can create additional BCeID user accounts for employees who may access online service on behalf of the business or organization.

 How is a business or organization's identity verified?

 During registration for a Business BCeID, you'll be asked for certain information depending on the type of business and how or if it's registered.

-The BCeID registration system will attempt to verify the business information automatically.
+• The BCeID registration system will attempt to verify the business information automatically.
 If successful, your new Business BCeID is ready to use.
 If the system is not successful, additional methods may be used, depending on your particular scenario.

-You may be asked to visit a BCeID Point of Service location in-person to complete the verification process.
+• You may be asked to visit a BCeID Point of Service location in-person to complete the verification process.

-An activation code and instructions may be mailed to the Chief Financial Officer of the business at the address verified through an authoritative source, such as BC Registries and Online Services.
+• An activation code and instructions may be mailed to the Chief Financial Officer of the business at the address verified through an authoritative source, such as BC Registries and Online Services.

 Why did I get a Basic BCeID when I registered for a Business BCeID?